john99t/batak/README.md

 # batak
-Batak-like reaction tester for Raspberry PI
+Batak-like reaction tester using hardware controlled by a Raspberry Pi